dimitri-nicolo/calico/master/getting-started/kubernetes/installation/hosted/essentials/index.md

     above.

-The services (type _NodePort_) for prometheus and alertmanager are created in the `calico-monitoring` namespaces and are named `calico-prometheus-dash` (port 30900) and `calico-alertmanager-dash` (port 30903).
+The services (type _NodePort_) for prometheus and alertmanager are created in the `calico-monitoring` namespace and are named `calico-prometheus-dash` (port 30900) and `calico-alertmanager-dash` (port 30903).